taraka-vishnumolakala/Burp-Practitioner/README.md

 | 26   | [Web LLM Attacks](Advanced-Topics/Web%20LLM%20Attacks/README)                         | 4          | 1          | 2            | 1      |
 | 27   | Essential skills                                                                      | 1          | N/A        | 1            | N/A    |

-### Disclaimer:

-> **This page serves as my preparation guide for the Burp Practitioner exam, featuring content inspired by and derived from Burp Suite Labs.
-It is intended for educational purposes only.
-For official and comprehensive documentation, please visit [PortSwigger - Web Security Academy](https://portswigger.net/web-security).
-This page is not affiliated with or endorsed by Burp Suite Labs.**